Organica-Ai-Solutions/NIS_Protocol/docs/AGI_SYSTEM_OVERVIEW.md

 ## 🧠 **From Neural Communication to True AGI**

-NIS Protocol has evolved from a sophisticated neural-inspired communication system to a **true AGI competitor** capable of challenging OpenAI, DeepMind, and Anthropic.
-This transformation represents a paradigm shift from statistical pattern matching to **genuine cognitive intelligence**.
+NIS Protocol has evolved from a sophisticated neural-inspired communication system to a **specialized AI platform** focused on archaeological heritage preservation and cultural intelligence.
+This transformation represents a paradigm shift from statistical pattern matching to **purpose-driven cognitive intelligence**.

 ## 🚀 **AGI Evolution Path**